KnowledgeForwardSolutions/CheckDigits.Net/README.md

 ### ISO/IEC 7064 MOD 11,10 Algorithm

-The ISO/IEC 7064 MOD 11,10 algorithm is a hybrid system algorithm (i.e. it uses two modulus values, M and M + 1) that is suitable for use with numeric strings.
+The ISO/IEC 7064 MOD 11,10 algorithm is a hybrid system algorithm (with M = 10
+and M+1 = 11) that is suitable for use with numeric strings.
 It generates a single check character that is either a decimal digit.

 #### Details